For Sunday, April 9, 2017

 Here are a few highlights for this Sunday’s children and youth activities, followed by the day’s schedule, and notes on what our children and youth will experience in Religious Exploration.

-- We are beginning to recruit guides for next year’s classes.
+- We are recruiting guides for next year’s classes.
 We want you to be a part of your children’s religious education.
 To find out how to get involved, contact Shannon Boston, firstname.lastname@example.org.

 Our younger graded classes will continue working with their UUA Tapestry of Faith curricula this week and throughout the church-school year.
 There is detailed information about each classes’ lessons at the end of the email.

-o Seventh and Eighth meet in Room 128
+o Fifth through Eighth grades meet in Room 128

-o Ninth Grade Coming of Age meets in Room 120, through the morning to 1:00 p.m.
+o Ninth Grade Coming of Age meets in Room 120 until 11:00 a.m., then will help prepare sandwiches for lunch.

-o Tenth through Twelfth Grades will meet in the Sponge Room for Youth Sunday preparations, through the morning to 1:00 p.m.
+o Tenth through Twelfth Grades will meet in the Sponge Room until 11:00 a.m., then attend the Congregational Meeting.

 - Snack and Social Time,11:00-11:30 a.m.for Grades 1-8 on the West Playground unless weather is severe.

-- Chapel, 11:30-noon, for pre-k and 1st through 8th grades, led by our Youth.
+- Chapel, 11:30-noon, for pre-k and 1st through 8th grades.
 Family and friends are welcome as always.

 - Spiritual Expressions in Creativity, noon to 1:00 p.m. for children and youth in Kindergarten through 8th grades.